 I would encourage any home owner thinking of selling to search for a flat fee brokerage in your area and consider how much money you can save in the process.
 Don’t fall for the “If you use a discount or flat fee company, your’e on your own and you will end up losing money on the sale.”
 In today’s world with so much free data out there related to real estate, a seller would have to be totally clueless not to have a really good idea what their house is worth.
 Plus, so many of the flat fee brokerages (like mine) are full service firms anyway.

 The bottom line is if you have something that a buyer wants (aka a house), you are in the driver’s seat and do not need to pay so much to sell it!

-Mark Phillips of Hill Country Flat Fee Realty serves the communities of Boerne, Fair Oaks Ranch, Fredericksburg, Kerrville, Comfort, Bulverde/Spring Branch and parts of San Antonio.
+Mark Phillips of Hill Country Flat Fee Realty serves the communities of Boerne, Fair Oaks Ranch, Fredericksburg, Kerrville, Comfort, New Braunfels, Bulverde/Spring Branch and parts of San Antonio.
 We charge a flat listing fee and are a full service real estate firm.
 This saves our sellers thousands of dollars every transaction.